Chatbot: History, Technology, Evolution, and Applications

 Currently, chatbots are widely adopted by smaller and medium-sized businesses across the globe.
 That’s because they often have fewer resources and need to find more efficient ways to connect with their customers..
 On the other hand, larger businesses tend to take a more strategic approach.
 This forces them to tailor their in-house chatbot that cater thier customer support needs more efficiently.
 There are many bot builders that offer pre-built templates to make chatbot development easier.

-Geographical & demographic Adoption
+Geographical & Demographic Adoption

 USA, India, Germany, the UK, and Brazil are the top 5 chatbot-using countries.